Inward Glance

 • Which of these goals connects to a daily habit I already have?

-"I'm building a LifePrint.
-The five pillars are Spiritual (purpose, well-being), Physical (health, body), Intellectual (learning, creativity), Relational (connections, community), and Emotional (inner life, financial security, equanimity).
+"I'm designing a plan for my life.
+The five pillars are Spiritual (purpose, well-being), Physical (well-being, body), Intellectual (learning, creativity), Relational (connections, community), and Emotional (inner life, financial security, equanimity).
 My life context: [describe where you are and what you're working with].
 For each pillar, suggest 2–4 specific, honest goals for the next year — not generic, not aspirational-sounding, but grounded in what would actually make a difference in my life.
 For each goal, include a measurable marker of success and the specific habit or action that would move me toward it."

 How to use the journal entries in each goal category